canidlogic/lilac/doc/Types.md

 The `null` data type always has an integer code of zero.
 Primitive types are assigned unique integers greater than zero.
 Reference types are assigned unique integers less than zero.

+The actual type names are represented by `lilac.atom` types (see later).
+The convention is that `null` maps to integer code zero, primitive types are one greater than the integer value of the type name atom, and reference types are one greater and then negated from the integer value of the type name atom.

 Except for the mapping of `null` to zero, the mapping of data type names to numeric codes is not fixed and must be determined at runtime.

 ## Core types